Slovakia

 The Slovak and foreign producers must nominate an authorized representative based in Slovakia to register the packaging law requirements on behalf of the producer, and the agreement is granted for at least one year.

-Deadline Reporting
+Reporting deadline

-Extended Producer Responsibility (EPR) for non-packaging in Slovak Republic
+Extended producer responsibility for non-packaging in Slovakia

 Plastic-based products pervade every aspect of our society.
 The term “non-packaging plastic” encompasses a wide range of materials used in the production of various goods.
 These items may be entirely composed of plastic, either in a singular form or as a blend, or they may incorporate multiple materials, including plastics amalgamated to create intricate products.